-In other words, embracing mobile computing and mobile marketing is something most businesses must do but haven’t invested the time or efforts to start.
+In other words, embracing mobile computing and mobile marketing is something most businesses must do but haven’t invested the time or effort to start.

 Why wait any longer?
 Now is the time to stop procrastinating on mobile functionality.
-To show you why, we’d like to offer you three important reasons why a mobile-friendly website is a great value for your business.
+To show you why we’d like to offer you three critical reasons why a mobile-friendly website is an excellent value for your business.

 Mobile internet users – those accessing the Internet exclusively through smartphones and tablets – continue to expand Nationally.
-That means, your customers are likely to visit your website using an iPhone, iPad or Android device.
+That means your customers will likely visit your website using an iPhone, iPad, or Android device.
 Online searches initiated on a mobile device continue to increase, making your business decision an even bigger priority.
 So If your website isn’t mobile-friendly, then you’re missing out.

-Three years ago, Google unveiled a major update to its algorithm and began favoring websites that are mobile-friendly.
-On March 26, Google started migrating sites that follow their best practices for mobile first indexing.
-According to Google, “Mobile-first indexing means that we’ll use the mobile version of the page for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for.”
+Three years ago, Google unveiled a significant update to its algorithm and began favoring mobile-friendly websites.
+On March 26, Google started migrating sites that follow their best practices for mobile-first indexing.
+According to Google, “Mobile-first indexing means that we’ll use the mobile version of the page for indexing and ranking, to help our better – primarily mobile – users find what they’re looking for.”

 In other words, the world’s largest search engine started rewarding websites that have invested in mobile functionality.
-Websites that are not mobile-friendly may not rank as high in Google’s search results.
-Any website that is not responsive or have a mobile version of their website.
-Will not be aligned with Google’s recent mobile-first indexing.
-So why loose potential business?
+Sites that are not mobile-friendly may not rank as high in Google’s search results.
+Any website that is not responsive or has a mobile version of their website.
+It Will not be aligned with Google’s recent mobile-first indexing.
+So why lose potential business?

 Even if you’re active with social media and email marketing, it’s hard to attract customers over the web without getting some small portion of Google’s 3.5 billion daily searches.
-And, it’s likely that other search and social portals will start factoring in mobile compatibility at some point in the near future.
+And, other search and social portals will likely start factoring in mobile compatibility at some point soon.

 3. Your Customers Want Mobile Functionality

 In the long run, you can never lose by keeping customers happy.
 And for buyers with smartphones and tablets, mobile functionality is a priority.
-Mobile is critical to your business as more users continue to search for local information on their handheld devices.
+Mobile is critical to your business as more users search for local information on their handheld devices.
 Why?
-Because a smart phone is always within reach.
+Because a smartphone is always within reach.